awisus/Mandelbrot-Plotter/README.md

 ## License

-Do, whatever you like to do with that piece of code.
+Do whatever you like to do with that piece of code.